Purdue's 2018 recruiting class featured talented players from seven states

 The 2015 Boilermakers scored 28 goals in 2015, nine more than the year prior despite playing one fewer regular-season game.

 Three overtime losses coupled with a 1-7 record away from Folk Field were big parts of a snakebitten 2016 campaign, during which the Boilermakers were much more competitive than their 4-12-1 record would suggest.
 All three overtime losses as well as a 2-2 draw with Indiana were games in which Purdue held the lead in the second half.
 The Boilermakers did rally to defeat Cincinnati in overtime, but they were otherwise 0-8-1 when the opposition scored first.
 The five overtime games were Purdue's most since 2012 (six).
-Ultimately, Roff's team could not overcome the loss of three-year goal scoring leader Maddy Williams to an April knee injury and fellow senior forward Hannah Leinert missing the final five and half games due to injury as well.
+Ultimately, Roff's team could not overcome the loss of Williams to an April knee injury and fellow senior forward Hannah Leinert missing the final five and half games due to injury as well.

 The draw with IU did allow the Boilermakers to retain possession of the Golden Boot traveling trophy.
 A year earlier, the team's first win in Bloomington since 2009 brought the trophy back to West Lafayette on a full-time basis.
 Previously, the Hoosiers had it in their trophy case from 2012 to 2014.
+Purdue brought the trophy back from B-Town again in 2017.

 Despite a less-than-favorable October schedule in 2015, Purdue avoided the late-season skid that had plagued the team in the five years before Roff's arrival.
 After hosting Penn State and Rutgers -- both NCAA College Cup qualifiers -- the week of Oct.
 11 to 16 for the final home games at the Boilermaker Soccer Complex, Purdue had to play its final three matches on the road.
 The team still managed to earn seven standings points from that five-game stretch, narrowly missing out on a Big Ten Tournament berth in the process.